Staging-ObelusFamily/Anythink-Market-w0hpi/readme.md

+sdfgsg
-# Welcome to the Anythink Market repo
+s# Welcome to the Anythink Market repo

 To start the app use: `./start.sh`, it'll start both the backend and the frontend.